clydebuilt1974/TryHackMe/Junior Penetration Tester/Introduction to Web Hacking/Structured Query Language Injection.md

 * Just need to create a database query that replies with a yes/true.

 #### Blind SQL Injection - Authentication Bypass Example
-We can see in the box labelled "SQL Query" that the query to the database is the following:
+* A website displays a login form
+* The SQL query for the login form shows the following:
 ```
 select * from users where username='%username%' and password='%password%' LIMIT 1;
 ```
-* N.B The %username% and %password% values are taken from the login form fields, the initial values in the SQL Query box will be blank as these fields are currently empty.
+* The %username% and %password% values are taken from the login form fields, the initial values are blank as these fields are currently empty.
-* To make this into a query that always returns as true, we can enter the following into the password field:
+* To make this into a query that always returns as true, enter the following into the password field:
 ```
 ' OR 1=1;--
 ```
-* Which turns the SQL query into the following:
+* Which turns the SQL query into:
 ```
 select * from users where username='' and password='' OR 1=1;
 ```
-* Because 1=1 is a true statement and we've used an OR operator, this will always cause the query to return as true, which satisfies the web applications logic that the database found a valid username/password combination and that access should be allowed.
+* Because `1=1` is a true statement and an OR operator is being used, this will always cause the query to return as true, which satisfies the web applications logic that the database found a valid username/password combination and that access should be allowed.

 ## Blind SQL Injection - Boolean Based
 * Boolean based SQL Injection refers to the response we receive back from our injection attempts which could be a true/false, yes/no, on/off, 1/0 or any response which can only ever have two outcomes.